BBN Constraint on Heavy Neutrino Production and Decay: Results

-The effects of heavy neutrino decay discussed above are also depicted in Fig.~\ref{fig:VaryingUe4} where we hold $m_4$ fixed at three values (10\,GeV, 0.7\,GeV and 0.05\,GeV) and vary the active-sterile neutrino mixing $|U_{e4}|^2$.
-The brazilian bands around the solid curves show the theoretical uncertainties in the predictions of $\left. \text{D}/\text{H} \right|_\text{p}$ and $\text{Y}_\text{p}$, due to uncertainties of cosmological parameters in Eq.~\eqref{eq:inputerror}.
+Another useful way to view the heavy neutrino decay effects is presented in Fig.~\ref{fig:VaryingUe4}, where we hold $m_4$ fixed at two values and vary the active-sterile neutrino mixing parameter $|U_{e4}|^2$.
+The solid curves show the predictions of $\left. \text{D}/\text{H} \right|_\text{p}$ and $\text{Y}_\text{p}$ with all the new physics effects included and the brazilian bands around them stand for theoretical uncertainties in the cosmological parameters in Eq.~\eqref{eq:inputerror}.
 The horizontal dashed lines show the central values of experimental measurement in Eq.~\eqref{eq:expterror}.
-For each $\nu_4$ mass, there exists a window of $|U_{e4}|^2$ values, where both $\left. \text{D}/\text{H} \right|_\text{p}$ and $\text{Y}_\text{p}$ values are higher than the predictions of SBBN.
-For higher $m_4$, the excluded $|U_{e4}|^2$ window shifts to smaller values.
-The peak of each curve corresponds to $\nu_4$ lifetime equals several seconds.
-The far-left side of the peaks are not excluded because the heavy neutrino is not efficiently produced by the freeze-in mechanism, whereas the far-right side of the peaks are not excluded because the heavy neutrino decays away before BBN.
+For each mass $m_4$, there exists a window of $|U_{e4}|^2$ where both $\left. \text{D}/\text{H} \right|_\text{p}$ and $\text{Y}_\text{p}$ significantly deviate from the SBBN predictions.
+For higher $m_4$, the excluded window of $|U_{e4}|^2$ shifts to lower values.
+The far-left side to the bumps/dips, where $|U_{e4}|^2$ is very tiny, is not excluded because the heavy neutrino is not efficiently produced by the freeze-in mechanism.
+The far-right side with very large $|U_{e4}|^2$ is also not excluded because the heavy neutrino decays away too early, before the onset of BBN.
+The semi-analytic approach developed in this work allows us to turn on only one of the non-thermal injection effects discussed in section~\ref{sec:nu4Decay} each time.
+The red and blue dashed curves in Fig.~\ref{fig:VaryingUe4} shows the BBN predictions when we only take into account of the $pn$ conversion or the ${}^4{\rm He}$ hadrodissociation effect, respectively.
+It allows us to judge their relative importance.
+One can also learn that $pn$ conversion always enhances $\left. \text{D}/\text{H} \right|_\text{p}$ and $\text{Y}_\text{p}$, whereas hadrodissociation only enhances $\left. \text{D}/\text{H} \right|_\text{p}$ at the price of suppressing $\text{Y}_\text{p}$, consistent with Fig.~\ref{fig:VaryingTemp}.

+For the high mass region with $m_4 >10$\,GeV, we apply the existing BBN constraints in the literature as described in section~\ref{sec:largemass}.
+In this region, the exclusion extends to sufficiently small $|U_{e4}|^2$ where the heavy neutrino experiences freeze-in production in the early universe.
+Because the BBN constraint in this mass region is obtained by reinterpretation existing limits without solving the Boltzmann equations, it only provides limited information which renders us unable to trace the time evolution of element abundances, and dissect/assess the non-thermal injection effects on BBN separately, as was made possible for the lower mass regions (see Figs.~\ref{fig:VaryingTemp} and \ref{fig:VaryingUe4}).
+We leave the overcoming of such limitations for a future work.

+It is worth pointing out that one cannot simply apply the same constraints for the high mass region ($\gtrsim 10\,$GeV) to lighter (sub-GeV) heavy neutrinos due to the absence of baryons and antibaryons as the heavy neutrino decay product and their hadronic activities in the latter case.
+Otherwise, the BBN constraints would be overstated~\cite{Alonso-Alvarez:2022uxp}.